$\mathbb{S}^6$ (or any of $\mathbb{S}^2 \times \mathbb{S}^4$, $\mathbb{S}^2\times\mathbb{S}^6$, or $\mathbb{S}^6\times \mathbb{S}^6$, respectively) is not diffeomorphic to a complex manifold: Third: Proofs of the technical results

 so the embedding is not minimal, and we have that

-the first and last of these inequalities because $A_{\nu_H}^2$ is nonnegative with trace bounded above by $\| \alpha \|^2_{f_g}$.
-The impossibility of continuously deforming one such isometric embedding into a minimal one while maintaining this nonnegativity is clear.
+the first and last of these inequalities because $A_{\nu_H}^2$ is nonnegative with trace bounded above by $\| \alpha_{f_g}\|^2$.
+No $C^2$ Palais deformation of $f_g$ by normal stationary critical embeddings, which maintains this nonnegativity throughout, can ever be minimal.